 The Board’s Exam Section is responsible for processing Uniform CPA Exam (Exam) applications and maintaining each candidate’s file until they successfully pass the Exam.
-The Uniform CPA Exam is the exam an individual must pass to qualify for licensure as a CPA in any US jurisdiction.
-The Exam is one of the “Three Es” (Education, Examination, and Experience) required for CPA licensure.
+The Uniform CPA Exam is the exam an individual must pass to qualify for licensure as a CPA in any US jurisdiction, and is one of the “Three Es” (Education, Examination, and Experience) required for CPA licensure.
+Candidates for CPA licensure must meet all three requirements.
 Of these three (3) requirements, only the Exam is uniform (i.e., it is the only exam accepted for CPA licensure by all US jurisdictions).
-In contrast, education and experience requirements vary from one US jurisdiction to another.
-Candidates for CPA licensure must meet all three requirements.
+In contrast, education and experience requirements vary among US jurisdictions.

 In North Carolina, a person is eligible to sit for the Uniform CPA Exam if they

 Pursuant to 21 NCAC 08F .0111, a person may not be eligible to take the Exam as a North Carolina candidate if the Board determines that the person has engaged in conduct that violates NCGS 93 or the Rules of Professional Ethics and Conduct.
 All Exam applicants are subject to a background check by the Board.
 [21 NCAC 08F .0103]

 An Exam applicant must have at least a bachelor’s degree (120 hours) from an accredited college or university in any subject that includes or is supplemented by a concentration in accounting.
 [21 NCAC 08A .0309]

 One (1) semester (or quarter) hour of graduate study in accounting is the equivalent of one and one-half (1.5) semester (or quarter) hours of undergraduate study in accounting.
 Up to four (4) semester hours, or the equivalent in quarter hours, of graduate income tax courses completed in law schools may count toward the semester hour requirement.